tomlobato/sys_watchdog/README.md

 By [Bettercall.io](https://bettercall.io/).

 SysWatchdog keeps your *NIX servers green by performing periodic checks and optionally actions like service restarts and notifications.

+Take 20min to install and start to think what you\`ll make with the spare you\`ll have form now on ;)

 ## Install